Cognigy/Documentation/docs/en/docs/webchat/demo.md

 3. On the **Endpoints** page, select existing Webchat Endpoint or create a new one by clicking **+ New Endpoint**.
 4. In the upper-right corner of the Endpoint editor, click **Open Demo Webchat**.

-The Webchat Demo Page will display a website that contains a Webchat you have configured in the Webchat settings within the Endpoint in Cognigy.AI.
+The Webchat Demo Page will display a website that contains a Webchat widget you have configured in the Endpoint Settings in Cognigy.AI.

 ### Manually Defining the User ID